reagento/dishka/README.md

 tasks.
 It keeps DI in place without cluttering your code with global variables and scattered specifiers.

+To see how Dishka **stands out** among other dependency injection tools, check out the [detailed comparison](https://dishka.readthedocs.io/en/latest/alternatives.html) highlighting its unique advantages.

 #### Key features:

 * **Scopes**.
 Any object can have a lifespan for the entire app, a single request, or even more fractionally.
 Many